nemonik/hands-on-DevOps/readme.md

 First we'll exercise ZAP locally opening `vagrant ssh` to `development`.

-At the root of the project, we need to query our Docker registry to detemine what `zap2docker` container is available, we'll do this using `curl`
+At the root of the project, we need to query our Docker registry to determine what `zap2docker` container is available, we'll do this using `curl`

 ```bash
 [vagrant@development helloworld-web]$ curl -X GET http://192.168.0.11:5000/v2/_catalog